WingiM/PygameMiniGames/README.md

 # PygameMiniGames
 Pygame project for Yandex Lyceum 2020-2021.
-Includes 5 mini-games: Airhockey, Sea Battle, Tic Tac Toe, Sumo and Steal The Diamond
+Includes 5 mini-games for two players: Airhockey, Sea Battle, Tic Tac Toe, Sumo and Steal The Diamond

 To install all required libraries use "pip install -r requirements.txt" command in cmd.exe (Windows)